 When you think of a sulfur acne treatment, a glass vial like this might come to mind.
-Made with 10% sulfur (the highest level permitted), this drying lotion recommended by Shah is the perfect nighttime treatment for your blackheads, whiteheads, or papules.
-To use, simply dip your Q-tip in the solution and dab it over the area.
+Made with 10 percent sulfur (the highest level permitted), this drying lotion recommended by Shah is the perfect nighttime treatment for your blackheads, whiteheads, or papules.
+To use, simply dip a Q-tip in the solution and dab it over the area.

-Formulated with 3% sulfur, aloe vera, and antioxidants, this acne lotion soothes the skin as it exfoliates and treats existing breakouts and blackheads and is a favorite product of Shah's.
+Formulated with 3 percent sulfur, aloe vera, and antioxidants, this acne lotion promises to soothe the skin as it exfoliates and treats existing breakouts and blackheads and is a favorite product of Shah's.

 If you love a creamy cleanser, Shah suggests this cult-favorite formula by Kate Somerville.
-The 3% sulfur tackles the oil and breakouts while the honey and rice-bran extract soothe the skin.
+The 3 percent sulfur promises to tackle the oil and breakouts while the honey and rice-bran extract are meant to soothe the skin.

 If masks are more your thing, try this formula from Sunday Riley, which comes highly recommended by Shah.
-Together, the 10% sulfur, niacinamide, and zinc PCA ingredients work to minimize redness, reduce oil, and clear up your acne breakouts.
+Together, the 10 percent sulfur, niacinamide, and zinc PCA ingredients are meant to minimize redness, reduce oil, and clear up your acne breakouts.

 If you've tried all the latest-and-greatest products and haven't found a great option, go with an old favorite—and we mean old.
-This bar soap from Grandpa Soap Co., one of Shah's favorites, targets acne and inflammation and removes excess oil with 3% sulfur.
+This bar soap from Grandpa Soap Co., one of Shah's favorites, targets acne and inflammation and promises to remove excess oil with 3 percent sulfur.

 Sulfur can help treat a variety of skin issues including scabies, rosacea, and seborrheic dermatitis.
 When in doubt, though, it's always best to consult with your dermatologist.